fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``url``
 ~~~~~~~

-- This value will appear wherever pretalx needs to render full URLs (for example in emails and
+- pretalx uses this value when it has to render full URLs, for example in
-  feeds), and set the appropriate allowed hosts variables.
+  emails or feeds.
+It is also used to determined the allowed incoming hosts.
 - **Environment variable:** ``PRETALX_SITE_URL``
 - **Default:** ``http://localhost``